ISSArt-LLC/ISSArt-LLC.github.io/posts/2020-05-07-natural-language-processing-and-its-application-in-various-business-areas-to-optimize-processes.md

 However, with the introduction of NLP and NLP and voice recognition technology, chatbots can chat these days.
 Adding NLP to chatbots means adding a human element.

 In doing so, a chatbot will be exposed to all kinds of customer questions, and which, in turn, will help bots streamline their responses to the customers.
-Chatbots, powered by NLP, would collect relevant data, which would help them address customer issues individually and also offer personalized experience that too without any stress – an unhealthy emotional state that’s inevitability associated with any kind of human-to-human interaction.
+Chatbots, powered by NLP, would collect relevant data, which would help them address customer issues individually and also offer personalized experience that too without any stress – an unhealthy emotional state that's inevitability associated with any kind of human-to-human interaction.

 So, it comes as no surprise that chatbots have become an integral part of businesses these days.
 In fact, according to Gartner, over 80% of customer interactions will be managed by chatbots by 2020.